drei558/drei558.github.io/publications.md

 ## 2023
 **Reijerkerk, D.** & Reed, C. “[Archives, Decolonization, and the Politics of Tribal Sovereignty: An Examination of Accessibility Barriers to Indigenous Federal Recognition Research in the United States](https://doi.org/10.17723/2327-9702-86.2.565),” _American Archivist_ 86, no.2 (2023).

+>Awarded the Society of American Archivists' Fellows' Ernst Posner Award.
+This competitive prestigious award is given to an “outstanding essay dealing with some facet of archival administration, history, theory, and/or methodology that was published during the preceding year in _The American Archivist_.

 Tarver, H., Klose A., Mastrovita, M. **Reijerkerk, D.**, and Fried, R. "[Issues in Authority Control: Case Studies in Name Authority Records and Platform User Experience Design](https://www.diglib.org/issues-in-authority-control-case-studies-in-name-authority-records-and-platform-user-experience-design/)," _Digital Library Federation Blog_, October 20, 2023.

 Buffa, D., E.T.
 Thompson, K., **Reijerkerk, D.** et al. “[Understanding Constraints to Adaptation Using a Community-Centred Toolkit](https://doi.org/10.1098/rstb.2022.0391),” _Philosophical Transactions of the Royal Society B: Biological Sciences_ 378, no.1889 (2023).